MicrosoftDocs/ATADocs/ATPDocs/security-assessment-dormant-entities.md

 ## How do I use this security assessment?

-1. Review the suggested improvement action at <https://security.microsoft.com/securescore?viewid=actions> to discover which of your sensitive accounts are dormant.
+1. Review the recommended action at <https://security.microsoft.com/securescore?viewid=actions> to discover which of your sensitive accounts are dormant.

     ![Remediate dormant entities ini sensitive groups.](media/cas-isp-dormant-entities-sensitive-groups-1.png)
 1. Take appropriate action on those user accounts by removing their privileged access rights or by deleting the account.